 In order to make this work, the whole car has to be lightened which again meant spending money figuring out how to reduce weight whilst retaining strength and crash survivability.
 Peugeot used carbon materials, thinner steel and other easily manufactured components to reduce the weight of the car – bearing mind that the hybrid unit is more complex than a standard motor, which in turn would increase the weight.
 The 208 based concept had work applied to smooth out the body, reducing drag, even to the point of working on the shape of the mirrors and the glass surroundings.

-The petrol engine was also tweaked to reduce friction, a major source of power loss to the drive wheels, by using a new coating to slightly reduce this loss.
+The petrol engine was also tweaked to reduce friction – a major source of power loss – by using a new coating to slightly reduce this loss.
 Finally low resistance tyres were added as well.

 The Costs and Payback